Anxiety & OCD Treatment Program • Online Self-help Course for Pure OCD, ADHD, Bipolar Depression. Smart Life Skills

 As I said earlier a demon can be an addiction, it can be the feeling that you are responsible for everything, it can be a past trauma that is being held down but still influencing your behaviours; like a victim of abuse in the past not enjoying intimacy in the now – we could call that a demon – our little-eight-year old, our ego – perhaps we can call him a little demon?

-Then there are all the great religions of the world that all talk about demons, the bible talks about unclean spirits that need to be driven out and in Arabic and
+Then there are all the great religions of the world that all talk about demons, the Bible talks about unclean spirits that need to be driven out and in Arabic and Islamist theology there is the Jinn or Genie which may be benevolent or malevolent, working for you or against you.

 I guess, if you believe in Angels (formless energetic entities) that can influence you, then you ought to believe in Demons (formless energetic entities) that can influence you.

-I don’t know how it works – but I do know that everything is made up of energy, which is mostly invisible, needs a fuel source and seems to be formless, but can influence form – for example; a thought influencing your body.
+I don’t know how it works – but I do know that everything is made up of energy, which is mostly invisible, needs a fuel source, and seems to be formless, but can influence form – for example; a thought influencing your body.

 Like when you put two magnets together under some paper with some iron filings – you SEE where the energy goes – and if there is no paper you FEEL and sense where the energy goes through the attraction or repulsion of the forces.